Tomichi Pass: Geology

 Tomichi Pass lies on a ridge composed of Middle Tertiary intrusive rock.
 This stock of granitic rock was intruded into older Proterozoic granitic rock and Paleozoic sedimentary rock in the area.
 Also intruded were many igneous dikes and sills.
 In the 1800s, miners sought profitable veins of gold, silver, and lead along these intrusions.
 On either side of the pass is evidence of past mining activity.
 On the ridge to the east of the pass, seemingly out of place, are ash flow tuffs.
 These rocks originated from volcanic activity in the San Juan volcanic field to the southwest.
 Eruptions were occurring in the Middle Tertiary (23 to 34 million years ago), approximately the same period granites were being intruded below the surface.

-Erosion has since removed most the tuff and has exposed the intrusive rock that forms the pass today.
+Erosion has since removed most of the tuff and has exposed the intrusive rock that forms the pass today.
 Contributing to this erosion were Pleistocene glaciers.
 They sculpted the valleys on both sides of the pass and deposited moraines down valley.